-<16> Section 3.1.4.2: The Windows Server 2003 protocol client sets the message queuing Major Version to 5.
-The Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 protocol clients set the message queuing Major Version to 6.
+<16> Section 3.1.4.2: When acting as a protocol client, Windows Server 2003 sets the message queuing Major Version to 5.
+Windows Vista and later client operating systems and Windows Server 2008 and later server operating systems protocol clients set the message queuing Major Version to 6.